Equivariant Evidential Deep Learning for Interatomic Potentials: Introduction

 Machine-learning interatomic potentials (MLIPs) enable large-scale molecular dynamics (MD) by approximating \textit{ab initio} potential energy surfaces at dramatically reduced cost~\cite{behler2007generalized}.
 With recent advances in $E(3)$-equivariant neural architectures, MLIPs can now achieve near first-principles accuracy for energies and atomic forces, substantially extending the accessible time- and length-scales of atomistic simulation and supporting a broad range of applications from materials property prediction to non-equilibrium processes~\cite{batzner2022nequip,batatia2022mace,thomas2018tfn,gasteigergemnet,wood2025family,musaelian2023learning}.
 As a result, MLIPs are becoming a key tool for bridging first-principles modeling and large-scale atomistic simulation~\cite{jia2020pushing,kozinsky2023scaling}.

 Despite these advances, deploying MLIPs reliably in long-timescale MD remains challenging~\cite{perez2025uncertainty}.
-Even small force errors can accumulate over millions of integration steps, leading to unphysical trajectories and unreliable conclusions~\cite{fuforces}.
+Force errors can become problematic when simulations enter out-of-distribution configurations, where ML force fields may produce pathological energy or force predictions~\cite{fuforces}.
 Reliable and computationally efficient uncertainty quantification (UQ) is therefore essential for safe deployment~\cite{bilbrey2025uncertainty}, as well as for uncertainty-aware workflows such as data selection and adaptive model refinement.

 Ensembles are widely used and often regarded as a robust ``gold standard'' for UQ in MLIPs~\cite{gal2016dropout,lakshminarayanan2017simple,wollschlager2023uncertainty,willow2025bayesian}, but their training and inference costs scale linearly with the number of models, making them expensive for large-scale simulation.
-Moreover, recent work has raised concerns about the calibration reliability of ensembles in certain settings~\cite{rahaman2021uncertainty,abe2022deep,dern2024theoretical}.
-These limitations motivate single-model UQ approaches that provide uncertainty estimates in a single forward pass.
-Evidential deep learning (EDL) is a promising direction: by predicting parameters of a prior distribution, it enables direct estimation of both aleatoric and epistemic uncertainty within one pass~\cite{sensoy2018evidential,amini2020deep,deng2023uncertainty}.
-However, most existing EDL methods target scalar properties~\cite{soleimany2021evidential}.
-Xu \textit{et al.} proposed an evidential interatomic potential (eIP)~\cite{xu2025evidential} for forces, but models uncertainty as independent per-axis variances in a fixed global frame (i.e., a diagonal covariance).
-While this can express axis-aligned anisotropy, it cannot capture cross-axis correlations (off-diagonal structure) that are often necessary in vector-valued error modeling.
-More critically, without a full tensor structure, uncertainty cannot transform consistently under rigid rotations, which breaks the coherence of the probabilistic scale and undermines the stability of uncertainty-based ranking decisions across orientations.
+Moreover, recent work has suggested that scaling a single model can be equally effective as full ensembling in certain settings, and that ensemble calibration may require careful post-hoc adjustment~\cite{rahaman2021uncertainty,abe2022deep,dern2024theoretical}.
+These limitations motivate single-model UQ approaches.
+Evidential deep learning (EDL) is a promising direction: by predicting parameters of a prior distribution, it estimates both aleatoric and epistemic uncertainty in one forward pass~\cite{sensoy2018evidential,amini2020deep,deng2023uncertainty}.
+However, most EDL methods target scalar properties~\cite{soleimany2021evidential}.
+Xu \textit{et al.}~proposed eIP~\cite{xu2025evidential} for forces, but model uncertainty as independent per-axis variances (diagonal covariance in a fixed global frame).
+This cannot capture cross-axis correlations and, more critically, cannot transform consistently under rigid rotations --- breaking the coherence of the probabilistic model across orientations.